Our Mission and Purpose

 Size of grants and distribution of funds:

-We anticipate approximately $12,000 will be available to grant in 2012.
+We anticipate up to $15,000 will be available to grant in 2013.
+Last year, the average grant was $2,000.
 Grants will be awarded for one year.
-Funds will be released within fifteen days following receipt of an executed grant agreement.

 The Women’s Fund will review applications once in each fiscal year.